 Never use personal funds or funds belonging to a disqualified party, even if you plan to reimburse yourself.
 This could be viewed as co-mingling of funds, which is a prohibited transaction.

 All income from the rental of a property must be deposited to the plan account.
-Your tenants can make payments to the LLC or 401(k) trust account using checks or direct deposit.
+Your tenants can make payments to the LLC/Trust or 401(k) trust account using checks or direct deposit.

 Whether the funds are delivered to you or directly to the bank doesn’t matter, as long as the funds are issued to the plan and not to you personally.